In China, cheap and cheerful phones outsmart Apple

 SHANGHAI (Reuters) - In China’s booming smartphone market, which is set this year to overtake the United States as the world’s largest, a host of little-known local firms are primed with cheap phones to squeeze market share from U.S. giant Apple Inc’s iPhone.

-Mirroring Apple’s annual worldwide developers conference (WWDC), where devotees would pay to listen to Steve Jobs showcasing new products, the informally-clad Lei charged Xiaomi fans 199 yuan ($31.30) to attend the Beijing launch, with the proceeds going to charity.
+Mirroring Apple’s annual worldwide developers conference WWDC.L, where devotees would pay to listen to Steve Jobs showcasing new products, the informally-clad Lei charged Xiaomi fans 199 yuan to attend the Beijing launch, with the proceeds going to charity.
 Over 1,000 people flocked to the event.

 While iPhone sales will increase in China, Apple’s market share may stagnate or even dip as the market’s changing demographics mean the iPhone flourishes in just a handful of wealthy Chinese cities, analysts said.